 - A variety of health professionals and admissions officers speak to the class about careers, preparation, and admission processes.

 - Timeline: what to do from first year through senior year of your undergrad program.

 - FAQs about getting admitted, undergraduate academic preparation, getting experience, and the application process.

-Many health professional schools/programs expect, encourage, or accept, as part of the admission application process, a "committee letter of evaluation" (also known as a "committee letter") that is written by the applicant's undergraduate institution.
-The Health Professions Evaluation Committee (HPEC) at Virginia Tech exists to write these "committee letters."
+Many health professional schools/programs expect, encourage, or accept, as part of the admission application process, a "committee letter of evaluation" (also known as a "committee letter") written by personnel in the applicant's undergraduate institution.
+The Health Professions Evaluation Committee (HPEC) at Virginia Tech are personnel who write these committee letters.
 The HPEC writes such letters only after a process which includes a formal interview with the student-applicant.

 A guaranteed admission agreement means that a college, university, or professional school program guarantees admission to individuals who meet certain criteria, including admission and application requirements.

 Health professional school program guaranteed admission agreements for Virginia Tech graduates:

 - NIH: Explore health & medical science careers

 - Explore Health careers.org includes the specific professions listed below (and more).